azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

 <!--
 $${\color{orange}Flutter\ Questions\ Answers}$$
 -->
+**Q: Why does calling Get.put(Controller()) inside Obx work fine, but inside GetBuilder it causes issues?**

+Because Obx only cares about .obs values, so Get.put just returns the same cached controller.
+But GetBuilder gives you its own controller instance, and if you ignore it and call Get.put again, you break the link to update().

+$${\color{orange}Flutter\ Questions\ Answers}$$

 **Q: Why is it bad practice to create circular dependencies between UI controls, such as a slider and a switch, that update each other’s state?**

 Because circular dependencies cause infinite update loops, making the UI unstable.
 They also make the code harder to debug and maintain.
 Instead, one source of truth should drive both controls.